Links on Android Authority may earn us a commission. Learn more.

-While Spotify has not acknowledged a wider issue, looking at user reports from Premium-tier subscribers paints a dire picture.
-The reports range from the relatively innocuous, where user accounts are being used to listen to music for free while still leaving you access, to much more nefarious attempts, including those where the user is completely locked out of their account with their bank details still linked to the service.
+While Spotify has not acknowledged a broader issue, looking at user reports from Premium-tier subscribers paints a dire picture.
+User accounts are being used to listen to music for free while still leaving you access, while other users are locked out of their account with their bank details still linked to the service.
 The hacker can then continue to use the account for free, leaving you with no easy means of taking back your account.

 A quick peek around the internet shows us how widespread the issue is.
 Over on Twitter, there is a new user report every few minutes complaining about accounts being taken over:

 The degree of “hacking” varies quite a bit.
 Some of the most common instances include perpetrators only using the account for listening to music.
 Since Spotify only allows one stream at a time, this leaves the user stuck in a proverbial tug-of-war to see who will get to play music at any given time.
 This might sound funny, but it can get irritating quickly.
 Not only is it a nuisance, but it also completely throws off Spotify’s music recommendations algorithm.